 As 11pm approached, a throng of people – some walking, some dancing, a few even skipping – marched down towards Hyde Park.
-Chants of “Out of the bars and into the streets” joined the sound of gay liberation anthems ‘Glad to be Gay’ and ‘Ode to a Gym Teacher’ emanating from the small sound system on the back of a single flat-bed truck, driven by Lance Gowland.
+Chants of “Out of the bars and into the streets” joined the sound of gay liberation anthems ‘Glad to be Gay’ and ‘Ode to a Gym Teacher’.
+A small sound system and some banners were on the back of a single flat-bed truck driven by Lance Gowland.

 The NSW Police, however, were not in such a joyous mood.
-Despite the issuing of a permit for the march, the police began to usher the revellers down the street.
+Despite issuing a permit for the march, the police began to rush revelers down the street.
 When the marchers reached Hyde Park, the police confiscated the truck and sound system.

-The crowd began to move towards Kings Cross.
+The crowd spontaneously marched up to Kings Cross.
 Once there the police swooped in, blocking the dispersing crowd and throwing people into paddy-wagons.
 The crowd fought back and 53 were subsequently charged at Darlinghurst police station.

-Although most charges were eventually dropped, The Sydney Morning Herald published the names, occupations and addresses of those arrested in full, outing many and causing some to lose their jobs.
+The Sydney Morning Herald published the names, occupations and addresses of all those arrested – outing many and causing some to lose their jobs, rental accommodation and family relationships.
 This was the authorities' attempt to keep the community in line, but Sydney’s gays and lesbians would not get back in line.
-Little did those witnessing and partaking in the march know, this was to be the start of Mardi Gras and would become a defining moment not only in Australia's LGBTQI rights history, but a defining moment in the cultural heritage of Australia.
+Little did those who witnessed and joined in the event know, this was to be the start of Mardi Gras.
+This would become a defining moment not only in our LGBTQI rights history, but a defining moment in the cultural heritage of Australia.

 - Written by the Mardi Gras 78ers Committee